Getting Started

 Log in to vitaldb.net with your account and register the code you copied in the VR Code field at http://vitaldb.net/web-monitoring/.

 Vital Recorder stores data in local storage (HDD, SSD) on the computer where the program is installed.
 However, you can maintain stability by backing up your data using a private or commercial cloud.
-We recommend backing up your data to the cloud and periodically deleting data from your local computer using the two-way sync feature of your personal NAS (Network Attached Storage).
-Below is an example of using Synology, a representative device of a personal NAS.
+We recommend using the two-way sync feature of your personal NAS (Network Attached Storage) to back up your data to the cloud and periodically delete data from your local computer.
+Below is an example of using Synology, a representative personal NAS device.

 Install cloud station drive to synchronize data between Synology NAS and local storage.